Near Clarkson in Columbiana County, Ohio — The American Midwest (Great Lakes)

 Agent Melvin Purvis supervised the three-day manhunt, which ended here when eight lawmen ended Floyd's life of violence.
 "Pretty Boy's" body was placed on public display in East Liverpool before being returned to Oklahoma for burial.

 Location.
 40° 42.85′ N, 80° 35.3′ W. Marker is near Clarkson, Ohio, in Columbiana County.
 Marker is on Sprucevale Road (County Highway 428) 1.3 miles north of Spruce Court, on the right when traveling south.
+This marker is located in Beaver Creek State Park.
 Touch for map.
-This marker is located in Beaver Creek State Park.
 Marker is in this post office area: East Liverpool OH 43920, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Dustin Huffman Memorial Overlook (approx. ¾ mile away); Little Beaver Creek (approx. 1½ miles away); Beaver Creek (approx. 1½ miles away); Lock 36 (approx. 1½ miles away); Thomas J. Malone Bridge / Gaston's Mill (approx. 1½ miles away); First Paper Mill / Little Beaver Creek Bridge (approx. 5.3 miles away); Riverview Cemetery (approx. 5.4 miles away); New Salem Presbyterian Church (approx. 5.6 miles away in Pennsylvania).